RustyRoboticsBV/Rusty.ISA/README.md

 ## Implementations
 Each instruction definition has an implementation property.
 The ISA module uses them to generate GDScript execution handler classes for each instruction definition at runtime.

-The implementation is a resource with three text values: `Initialize`, `Execute` and `Members`.
+The implementation is split up into three text properties: `Initialize`, `Execute` and `Members`.
 Each is expected to be in _**GDScript**_.

-It also contains an array of dependencies: these allow you to define global class names that must exist for the instruction to function.
-If they do not, the instructions will simply cause an error when encountered.

-When an instruction set is first referenced by the module, it generates execution handler classes for each instruction definition in the set.
-Every process maintains its own instances of these classes.
+When a process starts executing a program, it first generates execution handler classes for each instruction definition in its instruction set.
 They come with two methods that can be implemented by the user:
-- `_initialize(process : Process)`: is called by a process when it enters the scene tree.
+- `_initialize(process : Process)`: is called by a process right after it generates the class.
 The `Initialize` code is inserted into this method.
 - `_execute(arguments : Array[Variant], delta_time : float)`: is called by the process when it encounters an instruction of the matching type.
 The `Execute` code is inserted into this method.

 Lastly, the `Members` property can be used to insert various user-defined class members into the generated class.

-This is generally not encouraged, but is supported just in case.
+### Dependencies
+The implementation also contains an array of dependency strings.
+These allow you to define global class names that the instruction needs to exist in order to function.
+If one or more dependency cannot be found, then the instruction's execution handler cannot be generated.

+If a process encounters an instruction with missing dependencies during program execution, it will print an error and terminate.

 ### Execution Handler Contents
 In addition to the above, the generated classes also come with a few built-in members that can be used: